rluetzner/schafe-sind-bessere-rasenmaeher/content/posts/halloween-is-coming-up.md

 Here are some quotes from other viewers on [Rotten Tomatoes}(https://www.rottentomatoes.com/m/friday_the_13th_part_8_jason_takes_manhattan):

+{{< aside >}}
-> After over one hour, Jason finally arrives in Manhattan but doesn't take shit, only making this another dull and miserably awful sequel that feels like an eternity, with uninspired deaths, a bizarrely schizophrenic protagonist and a ludicrous plot even worse than the last.
+After over one hour, Jason finally arrives in Manhattan but doesn't take shit, only making this another dull and miserably awful sequel that feels like an eternity, with uninspired deaths, a bizarrely schizophrenic protagonist and a ludicrous plot even worse than the last.

-> This movie's 'title' should've been: Jason Takes Manhattan, But It Takes Him Over An Hour To Get There By Ship.
+This movie's 'title' should've been: Jason Takes Manhattan, But It Takes Him Over An Hour To Get There By Ship.
 Talk about a misleading title.
 And when Jason does indeed get to Manhattan, he still focuses on the same group of people he's been trying to kill on the ship, it's just that they manage to row a lifeboat there.
+{{</ aside >}}

 This movie is really incoherent and weird.
 Manhattan does not factor into the plot **at all** and could just as well have been any place else.